anpawdev/Stack-MERN/README.md

 Full-stack Web App for blogging based on the MERN stack.

-The project was deployed on Heroku and is available at https://blogappmern.herokuapp.com/.

 The application provides features of listing, adding and editing posts, as well as displaying single post.
 The app is integrated with Facebook, which allows commenting and sharing posts on Facebook.

 ## Technology